mitre/fieldmanual/sphinx-docs/Relationships.md

 # Relationships

 Many CALDERA abilities require input variables called "facts" to be provided before the ability can be run.
-These facts can either be provided manually through the CALDERA server GUI, or they can be discovered by a previous ability.
+These facts can be provided through fact sources, or they can be discovered by a previous ability.

 ## Creating Relationships using Abilities

 ### Example

-As an example, the following printer discovery ability will create two variables called `host.print.file` and `host.print.size`:
+As an example, the following printer discovery ability will create two facts called `host.print.file` and `host.print.size`:

 ```yaml
 - id: 6c91884e-11ec-422f-a6ed-e76774b0daac